• Skip to primary navigation

 Love this casserole dish?
 It is my most handy dish for big breakfasts because it’s large enough to hold six slices of bread across easily.

-Then simply bake it at 350°F / 175°C for about 55 minutes.
-I like to bake the casserole until the top gets a little bit crispy and gives the stuffed french toast texture.
+Finally, simply bake it at 350°F / 175°C for about 55 minutes.
+I like to bake the casserole until the top gets a little bit crispy.

 This photo below shows the Baked Stuffed French Toast Casserole as soon as it’s been taken out of the oven.
 See the perfectly toasted tops I’m talking about?